mrjun123/mrjun123.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - 2025.6 Outstanding Student Leader (Top 1%) at University of Chinese Academy of Sciences
+- 2025.1 Director's Innovation Award  (Top 1%) at the Shenzhen Institute of Advanced Integration Technology, Chinese Academy of Sciences and The Chinese University of Hong Kong
 - 2025.1 Best Student of the Year (Top 1%) at Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences
 - 2024.10 National Third Prize in CCF Technology Entrepreneurship Competition